markushlang/hugo.markuslang.me/content/blog/visual_history_patent_protection.markdown

 mathjax: no
 ---

 I noticed that most articles in economic journals avoid to visualize the scores of patent rights indexes.

-But doing so is quite helpful to understand how much patentability, compulsory licensing and patent terms have changed over time.

-The following graphs are based on the widely used patent rights index by Park and colleagues.
+But doing so is quite helpful to understand how patentability, compulsory licensing and patent terms have changed over time.
+The following graphs are based on the widely used patent rights index by [http://fs2.american.edu/wgp/www/2EFWch2.pdf](Park and colleagues).
 This index is available for 122 countries over 55 years and consist of five main categories:

 1. coverage +
 2. membership +